On Demand Right-Time Trainings Offered

 Accessing Services and Supports

-This theme describes how to become an advocate for children in your home to ensure they receive the services and supports that they need.
-Emphasis is placed on being a life-long learner, recognizing the importance of developing a support network (school, community supports, friends, medical), and learning about the types of services and supports that the child and/or the family that is fostering or adopting might find beneficial.
+Throughout the course, emphasis is placed on being a life-long learner, recognizing the importance of developing a support network (school, community supports, friends, medical), and learning about the types of services and supports that you or the children in your home might find beneficial.

 Building Children’s Resilience